 The Spokane River begins in northern Idaho at the outlet of Coeur d’Alene Lake and flows west 112 miles to the Columbia River.
 Sections of the Spokane River and Lake Spokane have been placed on Washington’s EPA-approved 303(d) list of impaired waters for polychlorinated biphenyls (PCBs).
 The impairments are based on concentrations of PCBs measured in fish tissue that exceeded a fish tissue equivalent concentration for applicable water quality standards.
 The impairments have never been based on concentrations of PCBs measured in the water column.
-Ambient surface water quality data collected by the Task Force between 2014 and 2016 at eight SRRTTF river monitoring locations show that the central tendencies of the water column data range from 17 pg/L to 154 pg/L total PCB as compared to the current water quality standard of 170 pg/L.
+Ambient surface water quality data collected by the Task Force between 2014 and 2016 at eight SRRTTF river monitoring locations show that the central tendencies of the water column data range from 17 pg/L to 154 pg/L total PCB as compared to the current Washington Water Quality Standard of 170 pg/L.

 The Spokane River Regional Toxics Task Force (SRRTTF) was formed with the goal to develop a comprehensive plan to bring the Spokane River into compliance with applicable water quality standards for PCBs (SRRTTF, 2012b).
 This document presents that Comprehensive Plan.
 This Plan is based on data drawn from studies by the Washington State Department of Ecology (Ecology) and recent monitoring efforts by the Task Force.
 The Task Force analyzed these data to estimate the mass of PCBs currently present in various source areas throughout the watershed, as well as the loading rate of PCBs to the Spokane River from various delivery mechanisms.

 PCBs produced intentionally through 1979, termed legacy PCBs, in buildings (i.e., small capacitors, sealants) and legacy soil contamination are estimated to be the largest source areas of PCBs in the watershed.
-The primary delivery mechanisms of PCBs to the Spokane River were determined to be cumulative loading across all wastewater treatment plants, contaminated groundwater, and stormwater/combined sewer overflows.
+The primary delivery mechanisms of PCBs to the Spokane River were determined to be cumulative loading across all wastewater treatment plants, contaminated groundwater, and stormwater/combined sewer overflows (see Sec.
+3.2 Table 5 for details).
 PCB loading from Lake Coeur d’Alene and Spokane River tributaries are of similar magnitude to the other primary delivery mechanisms, due to much higher flow rates but with much lower concentrations of PCBs.

 A range of Control Actions (defined as “any activity which prevents, controls, removes or reduces pollution”) will be needed to reduce PCB levels and ultimately attain water quality standards.
 The Task Force identified 45 Control Actions considered potentially applicable to address PCBs in the Spokane River, and assessed them in terms of costs and effectiveness.
 The specific Control Actions to be included in the Comprehensive Plan were determined at a Task Force workshop held in Spokane on July 27, 2016.
 Discussion of Control Actions at that workshop was divided into tiers of: 1) Control Actions already being implemented, some of which are addressed by existing regulatory mechanisms, and 2) Potential new Control Actions.
 Existing Control Actions were placed by the group into one of two categories.
 The first category contained the following Control Actions, where the group decided to maintain current efforts, and document those efforts in the Plan: